 Freeletics has a clean, stylish, user-friendly interface.
 With the app, you'll be doing pre-made circuits and randomly generated high-intensity interval training (HIIT) style workouts.
 For more information, see our full comparison of Fitbod vs Freeletics.

 Fitbod or alternative?
 How to choose

-Want to maximise your muscle growth (and transform your body), you need a tool designed just for that.
+Want to maximise your muscle growth and transform your body?
+Better use a tool designed just for that.
 That’s where we come in.
 We built Dr. Muscle for lifters who want to build muscle fast and get in top shape.

 To be sure, the better our competitors, the better we have to be.
 Fitbod has great graphic design, and it’s inspiring us to improve our user interface.
 But unlike Fitbod, we decided to focus on building muscle from day 1.
 So if that’s your goal, I’m confident you’ll get better results with our workouts designed with that goal in mind.

 I don’t believe in slating the opposition.
 I’m here to learn, adapt, and push the team to create the smartest, most effective workout app.
 That’s why we would love your feedback and encourage you to give us a try.

 On the fence?
 See our customer reviews.
 We also have expert reviews by leading muscle and strength coaches and researchers to show you that we are serious about having the some of the most critical eyes in the business driving Dr. Muscle forwards.

 Remember that getting in shape is a personal journey, and what works for one person may not work for another.
 You should start with proven, evidence-based guidelines.
 But different people respond differently to the same program.
 So it's important to be patient and persistent, and to keep exploring and learning until you find what gets you in shape the fastest, surest way.